waybyte/example-display/README.md

-# Logicrom SDK - Timer API example
+# Logicrom SDK - Display Driver example

 Display Panel used for testing is a 3.2inch 320x240 pixels TFT with ILI9340 display controller